Reds vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 76 hits with 20 doubles, a triple, 14 home runs and 26 walks.
+- Anthony Santander has put up 76 hits with 20 doubles, a triple, 14 home runs and 26 walks.
 He has driven in 47 runs with one stolen base.

 Santander Recent Games